spacetelescope/drizzlepac/doc/source/singlevisit.rst

 Any observation which meets any of these criteria are flagged to be ignored (not processed).
+In addition, any data taken where the FGSLOCK keyword contains 'COARSE' or 'GY' will be flagged as potentially compromised in the comments generated during processing.

 All observations which are alignable based on these criteria are then passed along as a table to create the SVM products.
 Those inputs which can be processed are then copied and renamed using the :ref:`svm_naming_convention`.
 This insures that no SVM processing will affect or otherwise modify the original